Russia on track to have a record-smashing grain harvest

 Russia is on track to smash all previous records with the size of this year’s grain harvest.
-Russian President Vladimir Putin said that the bumper harvest could be as big as 150mn tonnes this year on September 27.
+President Vladimir Putin said that the bumper harvest could be as big as 150mn tonnes this year on September 27.

 The previous record was set in 2018 when Russia brought in 135mn tonnes, beating all previous records, including those set in Soviet times.